The External Action action

 Before adding an External Action node to a workflow, you must first configure any required secrets in the Secrets Management area.

-📚 Learn more about how to setup secrets in Secrets Management in this article.
+📚 Learn more about how to set up secrets in Secrets Management in this article.

 Configuration